hln33/monkey-interpreter/readme.md

 Have a look at [Rlox](https://github.com/hln33/rlox/tree/main).
 A similar project I did, but following a different book called "Crafting Interpreters" and in the Rust programming language.

 ## Bookmark
-Writing a compiler in Go - String, Array, and Hash - page 124
+Writing a compiler in Go - Array - page 130